02: GPS

 • Project sphere-like shape onto flat surface

-• using a cylinder, cone, or plane.
+• using a plane, cone, or cylinder.

 • Makes a grid